Classic Dinner Rolls Recipe

 Overnight Butterhorn Rolls

-Butterhorn rolls are a special treat for mornings, and unbelievably good warm right out of the oven.
+Butterhorn rolls are a special treat for mornings and are unbelievably good and warm right out of the oven.
 I created a butterhorn rolls recipe you can make the night before and then finish and serve in the morning.
-This is a special recipe and very much appreciated everytime I make them.
+This is a special recipe and very much appreciated every time I make them.

 Hot Cross Buns Recipe

 My hot cross buns recipe is classic with a twist.
 My family doesn’t like peel so this hot cross bun recipe does not include any.
-Instead it uses dried fruits and orange.
+Instead, it uses dried fruits and oranges.

 Classic Rolls Recipe with Yeast